Merkoba/Hue/README.md

 >How long a user must wait to create another room.

 "recaptcha_enabled"
->Wether recaptcha verification is used at registration.
+>Whether recaptcha verification is used at registration.

+"socket_emit_throttle"
+>Throttle on socket emits on the client.

 ## The following reside in config.secret.json